Alan Shatter: Minister for Justice (2011–2014)

 In September 2011, Shatter published the Legal Services Reform Bill to modernise the legal profession, introduce greater competition and tackle the problem of excessive legal costs.
-The Bill generated enormous opposition from both the barristers and solicitors professional bodies.
+The Bill generated enormous opposition from both the barristers and solicitors' professional bodies.
 It was welcomed by the Competition Authority and some other bodies, including the Troika to whom the Irish government was obliged to report as a result of the financial and banking collapse.
 Shatter engaged in an extensive consultative process on the Bill and it was substantially amended and improved as it went through the legislative process.
-Shatter refused to amend the provisions designed to reduce legal costs and increase competition and to enable barristers and solicitors work together jointly as court advocates and in partnerships.
-The barristers opposition to the bill remained strident whilst the solicitors became supportive of most of its provisions.
+Shatter refused to amend the provisions designed to reduce legal costs increase competition and enable barristers and solicitors to work together jointly as court advocates and in partnerships.
+The barristers' opposition to the bill remained strident whilst the solicitors became supportive of most of its provisions.
 The Bill still had to complete its enactment when Shatter resigned in May 2014.
-Following Shatter's resignation, his successor as Justice minister, Frances Fitzgerald, amended some of the provisions.
+Following Shatter's resignation, his successor as Justice minister, Frances Fitzgerald amended some of the provisions.

-On 3 March 2012, a convicted Garda killer escaped from low security open detention centre Loughan House in County Cavan, and fled across the border into Northern Ireland.
-Shatter later apologised and said "it should not have occurred."
+On 3 March 2012, a convicted Garda killer escaped from a low-security open detention centre Loughan House in County Cavan and fled across the border into Northern Ireland.
+Shatter later apologised and said "it should not have occurred".

-Shatter's proposal to cabinet in the autumn of 2013 that a referendum on marriage equality be held in the first half of 2015 was accepted and with cabinet agreement he published in February 2014 the draft Children and Family Relationships Bill to substantially reform and modernise various aspects of child and family law.
+Shatter's proposal to cabinet in the autumn of 2013 that a referendum on marriage equality be held in the first half of 2015 was accepted and with cabinet agreement, he published in February 2014 the draft Children and Family Relationships Bill to substantially reform and modernise various aspects of child and family law.
 The legislation was enacted shortly before the referendum was held in 2015.
 The legislation enacted substantially reflected the draft bill Shatter published, save that the government omitted provisions relating to surrogacy, announcing in September 2014 that the issue would be addressed in separate legislation.
-As of June 2020, a general scheme of an Assisted Human Reproduction Bill has been published, but it has not advanced in the legislative process.
+Provisions on surrogacy were later enacted under the Health (Assisted Human Reproduction) Act 2024.

 He was the Minister responsible for two amendments to the Constitution of Ireland which were passed in referendums: the Twenty-ninth Amendment in 2011 to allow for the reduction of judges' pay, and the Thirty-third Amendment in 2013 to establish a Court of Appeal.
-Just prior to his resignation from government the draft legislation to create the court was published and the court was established and sitting by October 2014.
+Just before he resigned from government the draft legislation to create the court was published and the court was established and sitting by October 2014.